 Happy(?!)
 New Year – Data Breach Notification Regulations Going into Effect January 1, 2020

-But here’s a decision you can’t put off: there are six new privacy laws going into effect on January 1, 2020 across five U.S. states, and you need to decide how your organization will prepare.
+There are six new data privacy regulations in 2020 going into effect on January 1st across five U.S. states, and you need to decide how your organization will prepare.
 Here’s a quick overview of the new regs, and how they might affect you:

 California AB 375, the California Consumer Privacy Act of 2018, introduces key privacy requirements for businesses and grants consumers new rights regarding their personal information.
 It doesn’t add to or change breach notification obligations under existing general data breach notification sections of the California Civil Code and California Health and Safety Code.
 The RADAR regulatory team will continue to monitor any amendments to the Act that would impact breach notification obligations.